danieldeutsch/sacrerouge/doc/metrics/apes.md

 These commands were taken from [here](https://github.com/theblackcat102/rc-cnn-dailymail/blob/master/setup.sh).
 See [here](../../environments/apes.yml) for the output of our `conda env export` command.
 The name of your conda environment with this setup should be passed as the `environment_name` parameter to the `APES` constructor.

+## Notes
+There are some weird character encoding issues that seem to happen between Python3 and Python2, which is used by APES.
+Sometimes there are weird characters read in by the Python2 code.
+I think it may have something to do with the code reading the files in as "cp1252".
+It seems like this sometimes messes up the NER, however I do not think it causes a significant difference in the scores.

 ## References
 [1]: Matan Eyal, Tal Baumel, and Michael Elhadad.
 [Question Answering as an Automatic Evaluation Metric for News Article Summarization](https://www.aclweb.org/anthology/N19-1395/).
 NAACL, 2019